jhogsett/linkit/README.md

     * choose Station Mode
     * Select your WiFi hotspot and enter the passphrase
     * restart the chip

+_NOTE: switch back to your main WiFi at this point_

 Prepare to sync files between the SD card and the root directory